friemen/domaintypes/README.md

    that generates PlantUML class diagram and PNG image from namespaces containing domain types.

+ - [samples](samples) contains a demonstration how the macros are used.

 A sample model would be described like this

     (defsimpletype required-string "A non-blank string" string? #(> (count %) 0))